UCL-CCS/symmer/README.md

 Why should you use Symmer?
 It has been designed for high efficiency when manipulating large Pauli operators -- addition, multiplication, Clifford/general rotations, commutativity/contextuality checks, symmetry generation, basis reconstruction and subspace projections have all been reformulated in the symplectic representation and implemented carefully to avoid unnecessary operations and redundancy.
 It also has a QASM simulator for evaluating expectation values, which is efficient when restricted to Clifford operations.

-### What can Symmer do on a standard i5 laptop in just _one_ second?
+### What can Symmer do on a standard laptop in just _one_ second?
 - Evaluate the expectation value of a 1,000-qubit Clifford circuit with a depth of 2,000.
-- Perform a unitary rotation of a 100-qubit Pauli operator with 1,000,000 terms.
+- Perform a non-Clifford unitary rotation of a 1,000-qubit operator with 100,000 Pauli terms.
-- Square a 100-qubit Pauli operator with 1,000 terms, involving a cleanup procedure over 1,000,000 cross terms.
+- Square a 1,000-qubit operator with 500 Pauli terms, involving a cleanup procedure over 250,000 cross terms.
 - Multiply two 100,000,000-qubit Pauli terms together.

 All this allows us to approach significantly larger systems than was previously possible, including those exceeding the realm of classical tractibility.